centraloregonchess/bendchess.github.io/10_about.md

 <img class="page-context-right" title="Club members playing Chess & Go at The Commons, our summer venue." src="/assets/images/photos/2022-06-the-commons.jpg">
 Many new members want to sign-up to Quads immediately but there's a non-cometitive side to the game too!
 Before signing-up to Quads you'll be encouraged to attend a few club-nights settle into the Club and see if it's for you.

-1. [Join the MeetUp](https://www.meetup.com/central-oregon-chess/) so that you get notified of cancellations etc.
-2. Attend a club-night and play some games!
+1. Attend a club-night and play some games!
-3. Once at the club, join our Discord &amp; Mailing list (details at venue) to keep up-to date!
+2. Once at the club, join our Discord &amp; Mailing list (details at venue) to keep up-to date!

 ### The Venues